helium/longfi-platformio/platformio.md

 - Within the Home view click on "New Project".

 - At the "Project Wizard" dialog enter a name for your project in the "Name" field.
-- Within the "Board" field select the appropriate target board by entering the name of the manufacturer, in this case Heltec.
+- Within the "Board" field select the appropriate target board by entering the name of the manufacturer, "Heltec".
+The PlatformIO auto search feature should present you with a known list of supported boards.
+For our example we enter "Heltec" and choose the "Heltec CubceCell-GPS (HTCC-AB02S)" from the supplied list.

 Note: If your target device is different start to enter the device manufacturer in the "Board" field, PlatformIO will attempt to fill in the entry with those devices that it is aware of.
 Hopefully your device will be presented in the list.
 If so, select it.

-The PlatformIO auto search feature should present you with a known list of Heltec supported boards.
-For our example we enter "Heltec" and choose the "Heltec CubceCell-GPS (HTCC-AB02S)" from the supplied list.

 ![](assets/heltec-cubecell-htcc-ab0x-wizard-board.png)

 ##### Select framework and project location
 - Select the desired runtime framework from the "Framework" drop down.
-At present only "Arduino" is supported for the board we have selected.
+At present only "Arduino" is supported for the board we have selected for our example.
 - For location, if the checkbox is selected the project will be created within the default PlatformIO workspace, which is sufficient for our purposes.

-The target devices will support one or more runtime frameworks.
+Target devices will support one, or possibly more than one, runtime framework.
 Choose what is appropriate for your target.
 Our example will be using the Arduino Framework, so ensure it is selected and click "Finish".

 - Click the "Finish" button to create the project. ( You may need to scroll down the wizard window to expose the Finish button)

 Note: The time taken to create a project will vary depending on whether or not the selected platform and framework files have been previously downloaded.
 When the project has been created it should be shown within the PlatformIO Explorer view typically found on the left side of the IDE.